-SONJA GITTENS-OTTLEY NON-EXECUTIVE DIRECTOR
+SONJA GITTENS-OTTLEY

 MRS. SONJA GITTENS-OTTLEY was appointed as an Independent Director of the Board of Guardian Media Limited in 2016.
-She is Head of Diversity, Inclusion and Belonging at Asana, a leading work management platform for organizations, headquartered in San Francisco, California.
-She is responsible for crafting and directing Asana's inclusion and belonging strategy, creating an environment that allows everyone to thrive.
-Prior to her roles in diversity and inclusion at Asana and at Facebook, she was global policy counsel for Yahoo's Business and Human Rights Program.
+She is VP, Diversity, Equity & Inclusion at Scopely, the number one mobile games company in the United States, and among the top 5 in the world outside of China.
+At Scopely, she is responsible for providing strategic leadership to execute initiatives that align with the organization's mission, values and goals, creating an environment that allows everyone to thrive and to do their best work.
+Prior to her roles in diversity, equity and inclusion at Scopely, Asana and Facebook, she was global policy counsel for Yahoo's Business and Human Rights Program.

-Before switching to technology, Mrs Gittens-Ottley was an attorney-atlaw at the Central Bank of Trinidad and Tobago where she focused on banking, financial compliance, and corporate governance issues, and at the Office of the Attorney General and Ministry of Legal Affairs of Trinidad and Tobago, where she developed and implemented comparative legal research programs.
+Before switching to technology, Mrs. Gittens-Ottley was an attorney-at-law at the Central Bank of Trinidad and Tobago where she focused on banking, financial compliance, and corporate governance issues, and at the Ministry of Legal Affairs and the Office of the Attorney General of Trinidad and Tobago, where she developed and implemented comparative legal research programs.
 She started her legal career with Guardian Life of the Caribbean Limited.